Terror notes: On Matthew Betts' "HMS Terror"

 13. "By 17 March they had reached Simon's Bay"

-Lack of balance, info only on Terror's problems.
+Lack of balance, focus only on Terror's problems.
 Terror arrived first on Mar 15, Erebus two days later, "She had been blown off the Land and becalmed all well on board" (Cunningham).

 14. Forced convict labour mentioned before (loading coal dust), but not at Rossbank which wasn't built by Franklin.